All Episodes

 The relevance of knowing the details of his course with melanoma are very important.

-Surgery required for one of them, those things can kill you like that.
+Surgery required for one of them.

 I'm waiting for the blood in the stools commercial.